zhi-xuan-chen/GenHancer/README.md

 ## 🏃 Training

-Please come into the corresponding subfolder for more details.
+Please come into the corresponding directories for more details.

+For the continuous denoiser, naviagte into [Continuous](https://github.com/mashijie1028/GenHancer/tree/main/Continuous).

+For the discrete denoiser, naviagte into [Discrete](https://github.com/mashijie1028/GenHancer/tree/main/Discrete).